On ZpZp[u, v]-additive cyclic and constacyclic codes: Structure of cyclic codes over

-\subsection{Minimal spanning sets for cyclic codes over $\mathbb{Z}_{p}[u,v]$}
+\subsection{\textbf{Minimal spanning sets for cyclic codes over $\mathbb{Z}_{p}[u,v]$}}

 In this section, we find the minimal generating sets for the cyclic codes of length $\beta$ over $\mathbb{Z}_{p}[u,v]$.
-These sets are helpful to get the generators matrices and sizes of those codes.
-We will use the notation $g, a$ etc for the polynomials $g(x), a(x)$ in rest of our discussion.
+In fact, these sets are helpful to get the generator matrices and sizes of those codes.
+For brevity of notation, we use $g, a$ etc to represent the polynomials $g(x), a(x)$ in rest of our discussion.